15 Less-Explored Corners of the Earth

 15. North Sentinel Island // India

-Located in the middle of the Bay of Bengal off the southernmost tip of Myanmar, North Sentinel Island technically belongs to India, but few outsiders have made contact with the Sentinelese people.
-There’s a three-mile exclusion zone surrounding the island, where somewhere between 50 and 300 people are estimated to live.
-The locals’ hostile reactions to outsiders’ attempts at contact have left much of the island unexplored.
+Located in the middle of the Bay of Bengal off the southernmost tip of Myanmar, North Sentinel Island technically belongs to India, but few outsiders have dared to make contact with the Sentinelese people.
+The inhabitants, who vigorously refuse contact with the wider world, have lived there for more than 55,000 years.
+There’s a three-mile exclusion zone surrounding the island, where somewhere between 50 and 300 people are believed to live.

-A version of this story was originally published in 2015; it has been updated for 2021.
+A version of this story was published in 2015; it has been updated for 2023.